 Cold Storage Facility – Port Freeport

-The cubicles were designed to operate within a range of 36- to 55-degrees Fahrenheit and are constructed of tongue-and-groove, low-temperature insulated, metal wall and ceiling panels consisting of a urethane insulation core bonded to factory-finished 26-gauge, G-90 galvanized steel sheets.
+The cubicles were designed to operate within a range of 36- to 55-degrees Fahrenheit and were constructed of tongue-and-groove, low-temperature insulated, metal wall and ceiling panels consisting of a urethane insulation core bonded to factory-finished 26-gauge G-90 galvanized steel sheets.

 A concrete apron was constructed from a new loading dock to create access for the trucks backing into the truck docks.
 The existing storm sewer was modified to allow for proper drainage of the new paving at the truck dock.
 To provide truck drivers access to the office, a concrete stair was constructed in the existing dock apron, leading from ground level to the transit shed warehouse floor.